-A hydrometer (affiliate link) measures the approximate alcohol levels of your fermented beverage by comparing the amount of sugars in the liquid before fermenting and after fermenting.
-The level of alcohol is assumed by the decrease in the sugar levels.
-Using a hydrometer can help you determine when your beverage is ready for bottling.
-It’s also nice to know if your beer is 4% or 9%.
+A hydrometer works by measuring the approximate alcohol level of your fermented beverage by comparing the concentration of sugar in the liquid before fermenting and after fermenting.
+The alcohol level is assumed by the decrease in sugar concentration.

 Original Gravity Reading: Before Fermentation

-- Using your sterilized siphon, a wine thief or a turkey baster, take a small sample of your beer/wine/cider right before you add the yeast.
+- Using a sanitized siphon, wine thief, or turkey baster, take a small sample of your beer/wine/cider right before you add the yeast.

 - Transfer the liquid to a testing cylinder (one usually comes with the hydrometer).
-There should be enough liquid to fully suspend the hydrometer.
-If the hydrometer isn’t floating then you need more liquid.
+You need to use enough liquid to fully suspend the hydrometer.
+If the hydrometer isn’t floating then add more liquid.

 - Make sure that the hydrometer isn’t touching the sidewalls of the cylinder and take the measurement from the bottom of the meniscus.

-- It’s important to record the Original Gravity reading to keep track.
-I have a fermentation diary that I use for all my complex ferments -beer, wine, cheese -.
-Some people write it directly on the carboy.
+- It’s important to record the Original Gravity reading to calculate the final ABV.
+I have a fermentation diary that I use for all my complex ferments (beer, wine, cheese).
+Some people write directly on the carboy.

 Final Gravity Reading: After Fermentation

-Calculating alcohol levels is done by converting the specific gravity reading to a potential alcohol level using a handy table.
+Calculate the alcohol level by converting the specific gravity reading to a potential alcohol level using a handy table.
 You probably got a copy of this table with your hydrometer, so don’t throw the paperwork out!

 - Take the Original Gravity reading and look at the table to figure out the POTENTIAL alcohol level.

-- Calculate the difference between the original potential alcohol level and the remaining potential alcohol level to find out the actual alcohol in your beer/wine/cider.
+- Calculate the difference between the original potential alcohol level and the remaining potential alcohol level to find out the actual alcohol.

-- My Original Gravity reading is 1.060, which has a potential alcohol level of 7.8% before fermentation.
+- My Original Gravity reading was 1.080, which has a potential alcohol level of 10.2% before fermentation.

-- My Final Gravity reading is 1.012, which has a potential alcohol level of 1.3%.
+- My Final Gravity reading was 1.012, which has a potential alcohol level of 1.3%.